Even a small business should have a big brand.

 3) Your logo is only one part of your overall brand or corporate identity, but still a very important part.
-Your logo is a symbol, name or trademark that should concisely represent your brand.
+Your logo is a symbol, name, or trademark that should concisely represent your brand.
 You should get excited about your logo – if you’re not, customers won’t be!

 4) Create Brand Standards for your business.
 Think you’re not big enough to worry about your brand standards?
 Even the smallest companies should develop and maintain basic brand standards from the very beginning.
-Focus on consistency in the following five areas: logo, graphics, color, fonts, illustration and/or photo style.
+Focus on consistency in the following five areas: logo, graphics, color, fonts, illustration, and/or photo style.

 5) Stand for something.
 People want what they can understand and appreciate.
 If you’re trying to be everything to everybody, chances are you’ll not attract anyone.
-Better positioning allows you charge more for your services.
+Better positioning allows you to charge more for your services.
 Remember customers seek out experts, not generalists.

 It’s important to fully commit to your branding.

-Treat every function of your company, brand identity and design, to product offerings and sales – as an integral part of your brand.
+Treat every function of your company, brand identity, and design, to product offerings and sales – as an integral part of your brand.
 It starts with every interaction your business has with customers, vendors, and employees.
 Do it right and you’ll get a great ROI!